arjun6610/interviews/README.md

   * Average Case: `O(|V|^3)`

 #### Prim's Algorithm
 * *Prim's Algorithm* is a greedy algorithm that finds a minimum spanning tree for a weighted undirected graph.
-In other words, Prim's find a subset of edges that forms a tree that includes every node in the graph
+In other words, Prim's find the subset of edges that forms a tree that includes every node in the graph
 * Time Complexity: `O(|V|^2)`

 ![Alt text](/images/prim.gif?raw=true "Prim's Algorithm")